 Duotech has extensive test and repair capabilities for the systems and subsystems of the AN/ALR-69.
 Even with tight funding and rising repair costs from the OEM, systems like the Radar Warning Receiver must be maintained to ensure mission-critical components are ready to keep those fighters in the air.

-Duotech has extensive test and repair capabilities for the ALR-69.
-Duotech is AS9100C certified and is an Air Force qualified repair depot for many major airborne electronic systems.
+Duotech is AS9100D certified and is an Air Force qualified repair depot for many major airborne electronic systems.